jimmysawczuk/tmpl/README.md

 You can pass the `-w` flag to tmpl to watch the input templates for changes and automatically execute them as they're changed.

-## Secondary command
+## Subcommand

-You can pass in a secondary command using the `--` flag.
-A common use for this feature is if you need to run a second development process along with your templates, like webpack.
+You can pass in a subcommand to be run by providing the `--` flag and then your command.
+You might want to use this if you need to run a second development process, like webpack, alongside your templates.

+Here's an example:

 ```sh
 $ tmpl -w -- webpack -w --mode=development
 ```

-## LICENSE
+## License

 [MIT](/LICENSE)